About Kula

-Kula is a city in Maui County, Hawaii.
+Kula is an unincorporated community in Maui County, Hawaii.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Law enforcement in Kula is served by the Maui Police Department, which oversees the area and ensures public safety.
 While Kula does not have its own police department, the Maui Police Department provides full services, including crime prevention and community engagement.
 Arrest records are maintained under state laws, and an inmate search can be conducted through the Department of Public Safety’s website, making it easier for people to find information related to those who may be incarcerated.
 Public records in Kula are governed by the Hawaii Uniform Information Practices Act, which promotes transparency and accountability.
 The Hawaii Clerk’s Office manages vital records, including birth, death, and marriage certificates, providing residents with access to important documentation.
 Property records are accessible through the Maui Real Property Assessment Division’s Office, allowing residents to obtain information about land ownership and property values.
 For court related records, individuals can visit the Circuit Court, which handles various legal matters, from civil cases to family law.
 This framework of public records ensures that residents of Kula can easily find the information they need while building community trust and security.